7 Days13,500 ft.

 Tarsar Marsar trek package is worth taking as Tarsar Marsar trek is one of the paradises amongst other treks in India.

-Best time to visit Tarsar Marsar is between July to September, One can get more snow in July, and Trekking in Jammu and Kashmir is so astonishing and pleasant as it offers the beauty of Himalayas brightly.
+Tarsar Marsar Trek best time is between July to September, One can get more snow in July, and Trekking in Jammu & Kashmir is so astonishing and pleasant as it offers the beauty of Himalayas brightly.

 Tarsar Marsar trekking is the lifetime experience as passing each destination will lead you in the paradise, and when you meet the lakes that would be so wonderful, you will be able to get lost in the Mother Nature.

 The trek demands a fit body, walking through the pine trees that will be beautiful, and the perfect stillness of the lakes will be fantastic along with the camping beside the glacial lakes.

 What can be more beautiful than this Tarsar Marsar trek that gives everything in one from adventure to fun?